 (xiii) abuses the network with excessive usage as may be determined by Truespeed.
 Excessive usage shall be determined solely by Truespeed pursuant to our Fair Usage Policy listed herein.

 (xiv) uses or permits others to use the service for commercial or business use.

 (b) A suspension or termination will not affect the Subscriber’s obligation to pay any amounts owed to Truespeed either during or after the suspension or termination.
 If termination occurs during a contract period, the Subscriber will be charged for all usage plus the contract obligations.
 In some jurisdictions where early termination is an option, Truespeed will charge the Subscriber termination charges pursuant to 2.09 (d).
-Should reactivation of services be required, Truespeed will levy a reconnection fee of .
+Should reactivation of services be required, Truespeed may levy a reconnection fee.